-The museum challenge of the twenty-first century ^{lies in} the question of whether army museums should be grouped together within a specific public institution organized on a federative basis, thus providing them with a real status.
+The museum challenge of the twenty-first century lies in the question of whether army museums should be grouped together within a specific public institution organized on a federative basis, thus providing them with a real status.
 The museums would then be attached to the Army Museum.
 These distinct collections of diverse origins would thus have only one legal status, that of "Musée de France", guaranteeing their inalienability.
 Finally, a museum remains alive because its collections are enriched with objects that bear witness to ancient historical facts and recent objects.
-The intense military commitment of the French forces over the past two decades should be represented in the various museums to pay tribute to the men and women projected into the various theatres of external operations, protecting the interests of the French nation.
+The intense military commitment of the French forces over the past two decades should be represented in the various museums of The intense military commitment of the French forces over the last two decades should be represented in the various armament museums to pay tribute to the men and women projected into the various theatres of external operations, protecting the interests of the French nation.
 This representation will involve the transfer to the museums of the various objects bearing witness to these commitments.
 Every soldier is thus invited to take part in this enrichment which, in the end, retraces its history.